Pl4nty/TGSV/README.md

 The project was written by @Pl4nty for the TGS Young Creator of the Year Award.

+Development has ended, but improvements can be committed to the dev branch.

 The Google Maps JavaScript API docs (https://developers.google.com/maps/documentation/javascript/) were invaluable during development.